 Labelled diagram of vertebral column or spine is given below.

 Explore key concepts and important points with regards to NEET, only at BYJU’S. Check the NEET Study Material for all the important concepts and related topics.

 What are the 26 bones of the spine called?

 The 26 bones of the spine are called vertebrae.
 The first 5 bones of the spine are known as the cervical vertebrae, the next 12 bones are known as the thoracic vertebrae followed by 5 lumbar vertebrae and then one fused sacral and a coccyx at the last.

 What are the 5 sections of the spine?

 The 5 sections of the spine from the top to bottom are:

-There are in total 33 spine bones present in the spine of children.
+There are in total 33 vertebrae (individual bones) present in the spine of children.
 Some of the spine bones at the lower part get fused during development.
 The adult human spine consists of 26 bones.

 What are the 4 main functions of the spine?